Curry Cabral

-Biography
+Early life and education

 José Curry da Câmara Cabral was born in São Mamede, Lisbon on 4 May 1844, the son of Alberto Curry da Câmara Cabral and his wife, Mariana Adelaide Runquist Cabral.
 His paternal family was from Faial Island, in the Azores, and descended from Andrew Curry, a British subject who had settled in the Azores in the 18th century, establishing familial relations with influent local families, namely the Arriagas.
 Curry Cabral was baptized in the Parish Church of São Mamede, on 16 May 1844.

 Curry Cabral lived most of his life in Lisbon, where he enrolled in the city's Medical-Surgical School in 1864.
 A brilliant student, he defended his thesis on 23 July 1869, titled "As feridas articulares e a cirurgia conservadora" ("Articular injuries and conservative surgery"), which was later published.